Search

 • 2 tbsps dehydrated corn

-• 1 tsp dehydrated white onion
+• 1 tsp dehydrated onion

 • 1 pinch salt, or to preference